Palacio Arzobispal: Present condition

-The other episcopal palace such as the Episcopal Palace of Nueva Segovia (now Vigan) remains in use.
+The other extant episcopal palace, the Episcopal Palace of Nueva Segovia (now located in Vigan, Ilocos Sur despite Nueva Segovia becoming the present-day town of Lal-lo, Cagayan) remains in use.
 Portions were converted into an ecclesiastical museum.
 The Episcopal Palace of Cebu was in an abandoned state.
 However, efforts were made to convert it into an archdiocesan museum.
-The remaining three episcopal palaces of Caceres and Jaro were ruined by war.
+The remaining episcopal palaces of Caceres and Jaro were ruined by war.